 Experience is everything.
 At Leed we have programs that provide a range of placement experience, allowing us to contribute to the construction industry by investing in our future workforce.

-Our graduate program focusses on providing the experience to complement the learning completed through institutional environments.
+Our graduate program focuses on providing the experience to complement the learning completed through institutional environments.
 The opportunity to learn in a hands-on environment aims to produce valuable engineering graduates who are confident decision makers.
 We provide opportunities to work with dedicated teams in both formal and non-formal training settings.
 Our goal is to promote positive relationships with our network of employees, clients and stakeholders.

 We are proud of the successful Graduates who have progressed through the business, and now hold senior roles at Leed.